eliboudaie/migrane_tracker/README.md

 ## Project Details

 This is my first Django project - I'm creating a website to track migraine patterns

+So far, the application tracks duration, intensity, time of occurance, and asks for triggers.

 ## Future Ideas